PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

  - Folders named "Tutorial" contains tutorials for when you've finished a lecture and want to try out what you've learned!

 # Contributing
 If you want to contribute then read our [Guidelines](https://github.com/Nanite3D/Nanite-course-Guidelines) it shouldn't take you more than 1 minute to read.
-Seriously its super short.
+Seriously it's super short.

 # Currently being made
 this course is still being written as you read this.
 Breaking changes may be introduced.
 Join the Discord for a changelog and one-on-one help from me https://discord.gg/Gp7YEUkVHC